-- 1. The extent to which land and/or financial contributions provide for open space and recreation that is consistent with the objectives and policies of the Plan. - 2.
-The extent to which adverse effects generated from the subdivision and associated development can be adequately avoided, remedied, mitigated or off-set by providing works and services on or off the site(s) and/or by paying or providing a financial contribution. - 3.
-The extent to which the subdivision where possible, provides for public access to and alongside the coast, streams, lakes and wetlands.
+- 1. The extent to which land and/or financial contributions provide for open space and recreation that is consistent with the objectives and policies of the Plan. - The extent to which adverse effects generated from the subdivision and associated development can be adequately avoided, remedied, mitigated or offset by providing works and services on or off the site(s) and/or by paying or providing a financial contribution. - The extent to which the subdivision where possible, provides for public access to and alongside the coast, streams, lakes and wetlands.
+Suitable mechanisms for achieving public access may include easements, covenants, esplanade strips and esplanade reserves.